zlatanvasovic/hackwork/README.md

 #### Environment

-Here is the environment constant, `ENV`.
+There is an environment constant, `ENV`.
 Its values are:

 - `development` for complete error reporting
 - `production` for minimal error reporting